Lost in transition: Where might Iran be heading?

 The review of these four indicators of the state of Iran’s transition makes clear that the country’s newfound stability is fragile and barely sustainable, at least not in its current form.
 The gap between what society demands and what ruling elites are willing to compromise make reconciliation impossible.
 The near-term could well see high-ranking defections from among the old elite, but this will only have a limited impact on the security forces and the administration.
 It would, however, further erode what remains of the regime’s popular legitimacy.
 Moreover, difficult economic conditions have put attainment of a decent life out of reach for many Iranians and this increases the potential of economically-motivated protests by the poor and unemployed.
 At the same time, Iran is more distant from the West than ever and likely to be disappointed in its expectation of rescue from the East, at least in economic terms.

 This is the first edition in a Clingendael blog series called Iran in transition: The Islamic Republic is no more while it lives on.
-We are currently preparing a special platform for this series, which we will update regularly with new blogs written by several Iran experts.
 In the next blog, we explore in more detail how Tehran’s foreign policy influences the state of transition and what its domestic ramifications are likely to be.